Tayeb-Ahmed-TAS/CPP/Introduction of C++/Class & Object/Inheritance/README.md

 ### Visibility Mode

-There are two types of visibility modes defined for the base class.
+There are three types of visibility modes defined for the base class.
 They are:

 1. Public Visibility

 2. Private Visibility

+3. Protected Visibility

 Notes =>